Dr. Gwendolyn Elizabeth Boyd

-Instructors, lecturers, coaches and faculty are invited to pledge minutes of teaching time during the months of January, February and March with a goal of clocking a total of 1,968 minutes per college, unit or division.
-Our vision is to create space for students to learn about, reflect on or challenge their thinking about Dr. King — as a theologian, philosopher, politician and as an important point of reference for understanding civil rights, human rights, race and social change.
+In 2020, instructors, lecturers, coaches and faculty are again invited to pledge minutes of teaching time during the months of November, December, January, February and March with a goal of clocking a total of 1,968 minutes per college, unit or division.

 In the spirit of collaborative teaching, consider sharing minutes.
 Work across classrooms, departments and disciplines to invite speakers, watch documentaries, start book clubs, take field trips, read speeches.
 There is no specified format for participation, and we encourage innovation in teaching and pedagogy.